mniebling/light-fakery/docs/functions/utility.md

 times<T>(n: number, iteratee: (i: number) => T): T[]
 ```

 A convenience helper that returns an array of length `n` by invoking `iteratee` n times.
 The current index is passed into the iteratee function.
-This is often useful to build lists of fake data.
+This is useful to build lists of fake data.

 The implementation here is a simpler version of the same method from [Lodash](https://github.com/lodash/lodash/blob/main/src/times.ts).
 It isn't quite as bulletproof, so don't expect good behavior if you pass crazy arguments!